 ---------------------------------------------------------------

-A Primary Disability Rating is a rating that is a direct result of your Service-Connected Impairment/Illness/Issue during your time in service.
+A VA Primary Disability Rating is a rating that is a direct result of your Service Connected Impairment/Illness/Issue during your time in service.

 An example for me:

-Irritable Bowel Syndrome (IBS) - 30% Rating - Diagnosis Code 7319 (ie Presumptive Condition for the Gulf War)
+Irritable Bowel Syndrome (IBS) - 30% Rating – VA Diagnosis Code 7319 (ie Presumptive Condition due to the Gulf War)

-A Secondary Disability Rating is a rating that is a subsequent issue as a result of a Primary Disability Rating even if the Secondary Disability Rating occurred after you separated from service.
+A VA Secondary Disability Rating is a rating that is a subsequent Impairment/Illness/Issue as a result/cause and effect of a VA Primary Disability even if the VA Secondary Disability occurred after you separated from service.

 An example for me:

-Rectum and anus, impairment of sphincter control - 60% Rating - Diagnosis Code 7332
+Rectum and anus, impairment of sphincter control - 60% Rating – VA Diagnosis Code 7332

 ---------------------------------------------------------------